Get

 6. Don’t Punish

 Punishing or scolding your Miniature Schnauzer for having an accident will do nothing to further their training and can hinder your progress!
 The best thing to do if your pup has an accident is to make no fuss and clean it up, putting any reactions and emphasis on when your Miniature Schnauzer gets it right, not wrong.
-Shouting, using old and ineffective training methods like “rubbing their nose in it,” or other negative punishments will make your dog afraid of you and more likely to hide any toilet accidents from you.
+Shouting, using old and ineffective training methods like “rubbing their nose in it,” or other negative punishments will increase fear, stress, and anxiety, and may make your pup more likely to hide any toilet accidents from you.

 7. Introduce a Crate

 Crates are handy tools for potty training.
-Kennels can be used to confine your Miniature Schnauzer to a den, giving them space to relax and call their own.
-Because dogs are clean creatures, they’ll usually not want to mess up their crate and will try to signal to you that they want out to go potty!
+Kennels can be used to confine your Miniature Schnauzer to a den-like space, giving them space to relax and feel secure.
+Because dogs are clean creatures, they’ll usually not want to mess up their crate and may try to signal to you that they want out to go potty!

-The size of the crate is important when incorporating potty training since a large crate with plenty of room can leave your Miniature Schnauzer room to choose a corner to pee or poop in.
-A small crate is also a problem, but a crate just big enough for your dog to lie down, turn around, and stand up is ideal.
-Usually, a dog that needs to go to the potty will scratch or whine to be let out, which is your signal to take them outside.
+The size of the crate is important when incorporating potty training, since a large crate with plenty of room can leave your Miniature Schnauzer space to choose a corner to pee or poop in.
+A small crate is also a problem, but a crate just big enough for your dog to lie down, turn around, and stand up comfortably is ideal.
+Usually, a dog that needs to go to the potty will scratch, whine, circle, or become restless, which is your signal to take them outside.

 an empty dog crate